ulupo/giotto-ph/paper/paper.md

 # Summary

-We introduce *giotto-ph*, a high-performance, open-source software package for the computation of Vietoris--Rips barcodes. *giotto-ph* is based on Morozov and Nigmetov's lockfree (multicore) implementation of Ulrich Bauer's *Ripser* package.
-It also contains a re-working of the *GUDHI* library's implementation of Boissonnat and Pritam's *Edge Collapser*, which can be used as a pre-processing step to dramatically reduce overall run-times in certain scenarios.
-Our contribution is twofold: on the one hand, we integrate existing state-of-the-art ideas coherently in a single library and provide Python bindings to the C++ code.
-On the other hand, we increase parallelization opportunities and improve overall performance by adopting more efficient data structures.
+We introduce *giotto-ph*, a high-performance package for the computation of Vietoris–Rips (VR) persistent homology barcodes. *giotto-ph*'s C++ backend builds on a recent [@morozov2020towards; @morozov2020lock] lockfree (multicore) implementation of *Ripser* [@bauer2021ripser], while borrowing ideas from *Ripser++* [@zhang2020gpuaccelerated] to increase parallelization opportunities.
+In addition, we introduce novel algorithmic speedups and implement the retrieval of flag persistence generators, thus paving the way for high-performance *differentiable* VR barcode computations.
+Furthermore, we improve portability, provide convenient Python bindings inspired by *Ripser.py* [@ctralie2018ripser], integrate a reimplementation of the *GUDHI* library's *Edge Collapser* [@boissonnat2020edge; gudhi:Collapse] as a pre-processing step, and provide support for weighted VR filtrations [@anai2020dtmbased].
 Our persistent homology backend establishes a new state of the art, surpassing even GPU-accelerated implementations such as *Ripser++* when using as few as 5–10 CPU cores.
-Furthermore, our implementation of *Edge Collapser* has fewer software dependencies and improved run-times relative to *GUDHI*'s original implementation.

 # Statement of need \label{sec:need}